PagerTree/pt4-docusaurus/docs/integration-guides/twilio/live-call-routing.md

 4. Give your key the following:
    1. Friendly name - Something you will easily remember
    2. Region - This must be United States (US1)
-   3. Key type - Standard&#x20;
+   3. Key type - Standard

        <figure>![Twilio Create API](<../../.gitbook/assets/image (7) (2) (1).png>)<figcaption><p>When you create the API Key, make sure you've set all the correct settings.</p></figcaption></figure>
 5. **Copy the SID and Secret** to your text editor.
 6. Check the "Got it!
-I have saved my API..." and click Done.&#x20;
+I have saved my API..." and click Done.

     <figure>![Twilio Copy Secret Key](<../../.gitbook/assets/image (3) (1) (1) (1) (1).png>)<figcaption><p>Copy the Twilio API Key SID and Secret</p></figcaption></figure>
-7. Your text editor should now have the API Key SID and Secret.&#x20;
+7. Your text editor should now have the API Key SID and Secret.

     <figure>![Notepad](<../../.gitbook/assets/image (1) (1) (1) (1) (1).png>)<figcaption><p>Text editor with our API Key SID and Secret</p></figcaption></figure>